trufanov-nok/djvu-imager-qt/README.md

 **DjVu Imager** is licensed under "GPL 2 and later" and has the open sourcecodes.

-DjVu Imager utilizes a free programmatic graphical library [FreeImage](http://freeimage.sourceforge.net/) (under GPL) and several console tools from [DjVuLibre](http://djvu.sourceforge.net/) project.
+DjVu Imager utilizes several console tools from [DjVuLibre](http://djvu.sourceforge.net/) project.

 ## The workflow outline: